DocSpring/convox_installer/README.md

 A Ruby gem that makes it easier to build a Convox installation script.
 This is like Chef/Ansible/Terraform for your initial Convox setup.

-## WARNING: This is alpha software, and still rough around the edges.
+## NOTE: This software is an alpha version

-I put this together in a few days, so it doesn't have great test coverage.
-However, I've set up a number of test and production deployments using my installation script, and everything seems to work quite well.
+Please note that the code quality is not very good, and the test coverage needs to be improved.
+However, I've successfully set up a number of test and production deployments using this gem, and everything seems to work very well.
+The library also facilitates idempotency and crash-resistance, so you can easily re-run your installation script if something goes wrong.

 ## Features